NHOrus/srwq-compilation/episode-02.md

 "AAAAAARGH GHOST GHOST GHOST!!""

-You drop your shotgun and begin frantically wailing on the Wuerger, raining blow after blow down on a thouroughly confused Arado.
+You drop your shotgun and begin frantically wailing on the Wuerger, raining blow after blow down on a thoroughly confused Arado.

 "Ah!
 Stop!!
-Katina!!" he yells as he desperatley tries to block your blows with the Stag Beetle Crusher.
+Katina!!" he yells as he desperately tries to block your blows with the Stag Beetle Crusher.

 "I'LL SEND YOU BACK TO HELL!!!"